OvidDS

 5. Create a protocol using the relevant Protocol Template (see section below) and complete the Review Pathway Checklist at the end of the protocol

-6. Submit a Research Request Form for review by the Research Office - attach your draft protocol
+7. Submit a Research Request Form for review by the Research Office - attach your draft protocol and PICFs

 Protocol Templates